 The Group manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Group is not subject to any externally imposed capital requirements.
-No changes were made in the objectives, policies or processes for managing capital during the years ended 31 December 2019 and 31 December 2018.
+No changes were made in the objectives, policies or processes for managing capital during the years ended 31 December 2020 and 31 December 2019.

 The Group monitors capital using a gearing ratio, which is net debt over total equity.
-Net debt includes interest-bearing bank borrowings, less cash and bank balances and restricted bank balances.
+Net debt includes interest-bearing bank borrowings and loans from related parties, less cash and bank balances and restricted bank balances.